jonkeegan/behind-this-website/README.md

 Following this checklist does not guarantee that you can unmask the owner of a website that does not want to be found, but it can help surface crucial clues and connections that can act as leads for further reporting.

 🌟 Strong recommendation: while running through this checklist, create a data diary — it can be a TextEdit doc, a Google Doc, just the Notes app, whatever.
-It is important to be able to re-trace your steps.
+It is important to be able to retrace your steps.

 #### Site Content